SorenRogiers/GameplayProgramming_Autonomous_AI/README.md

 # GameplayProgramming_Autonomous_AI
-Gameplay programming assignment to create an autonomous ai in a given framework
+Gameplay programming assignment to create an autonomous ai in C++ with the provided framework.

+source files located in AI_Project_Plugin.